 At this time, due to the inherently unpredictable nature of preclinical and clinical development processes and given the early stage of our preclinical product development programs, we are unable to estimate with any certainty the costs we will incur in the continued development of our product candidates for potential commercialization.
 Clinical development timelines, the probability of success and development costs can differ materially from expectations.
-While we are currently focused on advancing each of our product development programs, our future research and development expenses will depend on the clinical success of each product candidates, may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
+While we are currently focused on advancing each of our product development programs, our future research and development expenses will depend on the clinical success of each product candidate, as well as ongoing assessments of each product candidate's commercial potential.
+In addition, we cannot forecast with any degree of certainty which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
 We expect our research and development expenses to increase in the future as we continue the advancement of our clinical trials and preclinical product development programs.